 And you’re done!

 ABLE account owners may want to encourage family and friends to help with contributions in lieu of traditional gift-giving.
-They may add their profile link on special occasion and birthday invites to make it easy for others to contribute, or anyone can simply go to the registry and search by last name to find a profile.
+They may add their profile link on a special occasion and birthday invites to make it easy for others to contribute, or anyone can simply go to the registry and search by the last name to find a profile.